x

 The Feminine Economy and the Economic Man: Reviving the Role of Family in the Post-Industrial Age by Shirley Burggraf

-While Richard Gill is busy analyzing the funeral industry, Shirley Burggraf tackles a major unrecognized problem in policy: In a modern economy chidden are a terrible economic deal for parents and a great economic deal for third parties, even while popular rhetoric says the opposite.
-The production of “human capital” is done mostly through parental time and expense while much of the profit goes to those who have invested little.
+While Richard Gill analyzes the funeral industry, Shirley Burggraf tackles a little recognized policy problem: In a modern economy children are a terrible economic deal for parents and a great economic deal for third parties, even while popular rhetoric claims the opposite.
+We produce “human capital” mostly through parental time and expense while the profit transfers to those investing little.

-Burggraf argues that we should tax children’s incomes and transfer the tax to their parents.
+Burggraf argues that we should tax childrens' incomes, transferring the tax to their parents.

 Take two similar income couples:

 · Couple A has no children and invests one million dollars for their retirements.
-If they get about a seven percent return on their investment, their investment will double every decade.
+If Couple A receives about a seven percent return on their investment, their investment will double every decade.

-· Couple B has six children and invests one million dollars in raising the children and nothing for their retirements.
+· Couple B has six children.
+Couple B invests one million dollars in raising their children and nothing for their retirements.

 Couple A enjoys an extremely wealthy retirement.
-Couple B enjoys a retirement in near poverty.
-Yet it will be the labors and taxes of couple B’s children and the children of other couples that support the retirements of couple A. Without other peoples’ work and their children’s work, the retirements of the childfree and deadbeat parents would be impossible.
-Their savings and investments would be as Rolf George says, “worth less even than confederate dollars.”
-Children and parents eventually pay for every retirement through taxes or labor or both.
+Couple B enjoys a retirement near poverty.
+Yet it will be the labors and taxes of couple B’s children and the children of other parents that support the retirements of couple A. Without other peoples’ work and their childrens' work, the retirements of the childfree and non-contributing parents would be impossible.
+Their savings and investments would be, as Rolf George says, “worth less even than confederate dollars.”
+Children and parents eventually pay for retirements through taxes or labor or both.
 Burggraf calls this the childfree “Yuppies free lunch.”
-A March 23, 1998 article in the U.S. News and World Report implies that the best self-interested career move a person can make is getting sterilized.
-Frugal parents produce children who end up supporting the wealthy retirements of wealthy childless people while the parents gain nothing from their efforts.
-And that does not include other benefits and benefits to other third parties.
-The interest payments of grown children on government debts created by others, for example, make the lives of these others much wealthier.
+A March 23, 1998 article in U.S. News and World Report implies that the best career move a person can make is getting sterilized.
+Frugal parents produce children who end up supporting the wealthy retirements of wealthy childless individuals while the parents gain little economically from their efforts.
+And that does not include other benefits.
+The interest payments by grown children for government debts created by others, for example, make the lives of owners of government debt wealthier.

-Consider a different example: Imagine parents who raise children to adulthood, then one of the adult children has children.
-Soon after the youngest child is born, thanks to screwed up values and environments, the deadbeat adult child leaves the children to the grandparents, going off to improve his career and invest in his own retirement.
-The grandparents adopt the children.
-The grandparents raise two generations of kids and they get almost no help or reward.
-No reciprocation here, folks.
-Yet when the adult child reaches retirement he can enjoy millions in economic benefits, and other non-economic benefits, provided for by other people’s children and the children he abandoned.
-Third parties gain labor, innovation and customers.
-This is so obviously wrong—harmful and unmerited—it is a wonder that our obsolete theories of justice have almost nothing to say on such matters.
-To its credit, this work takes a look at the really big picture.
-Burggraf considers this the largest economic rip-off in the history of humanity.
+Consider another example: Imagine parents who raise children to adulthood, then one of the adult children has a child.
+Soon after the birth of the grandchild, the adult child leaves the grandchild to the grandparents, going off to improve his career and invest in his own retirement.
+The grandparents raise two generations of kids.
+They get almost no help or reward.
+No reciprocation here.
+Yet when the adult child reaches retirement, he might enjoy millions in economic benefits--and other non-economic benefits--provided by other peoples' children and the child he abandoned.
+Third parties gain labor, innovation, and customers.
+This injustice is so obviously wrong—harmful and unmerited—it is a wonder that our obsolete theories of justice have almost nothing to say on such matters.
+To its credit, Burggraf's work looks at the big economic picture, calling this the largest economic rip-off in history.

-The family is the biggest contributor to the economy, and society in general.
-Parents make huge private moral, financial and physical efforts to raise children.
-Society pays a small amount in public education (about $100,000 per child for education according to Burggraf) and other smaller programs (which Burggraf fails to include).
-Society gains an adult who will earn millions, pay at least a half-million in taxes, contribute pay several hundred thousand for public pensions, contribute thousands more to support private pensions, contribute the moral and social benefits of his or her labors.
-Parents who pour their resources into children produce adults who pour their efforts into retirees and other third parties.
+Parents make huge moral, financial, and physical efforts to raise a child.
+Society pays a small amount for public education (about $100,000 per child claims Burggraf) and other smaller programs (which Burggraf fails to include).
+Society gains an adult who will earn millions, pay at least a half-million in taxes, contribute several hundred thousand for public pensions, dispense thousands more to support private pensions, furnish the moral and social benefits of his or her labors.
+Parents pour resources into children produce adults who pour their efforts into retirees and other third parties.

-Convention believes that policies that benefit parents and children who are not wards of the state are pandering, not matters of growth, remuneration and good results, even among working class individuals who are worse off than wards of the state.
-If 100 policies in a row were unjust to parents and children, convention would not care, but if a policy benefits them, it is assumed to violate the laws of the universe.
-Parents are responsible for children for nearly two decades, but they are entitled to almost none of the wealth produced by children for the next half-century.
-Third parties are entitled.
-Wouldn't it be intriguing if twenty-somethings in 2030 went on strike and decided not to assign value to the pieces of paper held by retirees?
+Conventional lack of wisdom believes policies that benefit non-ward of the state parents and children are pandering, not matters of growth, remuneration, and good results, even among working class individuals worse off than wards of the state.
+Parents are responsible for children for roughly two decades, but they are entitled to little of the wealth produced by children for the next half-century.
+It would be intriguing if twenty-somethings in 2030 went on strike and decided not to assign value to pieces of paper (or ones and zeroes) held by retirees.

-The biggest flaw with Burggraf’s recommendations to revamp retirement programs is that they don’t help parents when parents would benefit from them most: When their children are young.
+The biggest flaw with Burggraf’s recommendations to revamp retirement programs: They fail to help parents when parents would benefit from them most: When their children are young.
 Her system would also have enormous transition costs.

 Burggraf also supports parental-choice school vouchers, but there is a dirty little secret out there: Many parents do not care much about academic achievement.
 Ask teachers how often they get calls from parents about grades, social matters and extra curricular activities versus calls on academic content and learning.
 Some teachers never get asked about academic content.
 Who will protect children from edbeat parents?